A Guide To Gairo Vecchia, Sardinia

 A Short History Of Gairo Vecchia

 Gairo is a village that actually has a long history on its shoulders.
-Being in the heart of a mountainous region, the area was inhabited by the Nuragic – who left two important sites nearby the village – and Gairo itself was a prosperous village during the Giudicati time (around the 1200s).
-It surely existed from earlier on but this is the first time the village is actually mentioned in a historic chronicle/register.
+Being in the heart of a mountainous region, the Nuragic communities already lived there.
+They left two important sites nearby the village – and Gairo itself was a prosperous village during the Giudicati time (around the 1200s).

 The city was an important location in the Ogliastra area thanks to its vicinity to two rivers, but at the same time, it was always in danger because of the fragile terrain, which would crumble more and more after the seasonal rains.

-However, they never reached an agreement on where to settle, so nowadays there are three new villages born from the old Gairo population: Gairo Sant’Elena, commonly called Gairo, built some hundred meters uphill Gairo Vecchio; Gairo Taquisara, founded some kilometers downhill; Gairo Cardedu, which is actually closer to the coast, and simply called Cardedu by the locals.
+One is Gairo Sant’Elena, commonly called Gairo, built some hundred meters uphill Gairo Vecchio.
+Then there’s Gairo Taquisara, founded some kilometers downhill.
+Finally, there’s Gairo Cardedu, which is actually closer to the coast, and simply called Cardedu by the locals.

-Gairo abandonment didn’t happen overnight, although the great flood of 1951 is unanimously considered to be the last straw that made locals decide to leave once and for all.
-Many inhabitants tried to stay in their houses for about a decade more, but when it became clear that it wasn’t safe to live there, the village was ultimately left to itself.
+Many inhabitants tried to stay in their houses for about a decade more.
+When it became clear that it wasn’t safe to live there, the village was ultimately left to itself.
 The last people living in Gairo Vecchio left in 1963.

 What To See In Gairo Vecchia

-Once you understand the basic safety rules, Gairo will turn out to be a nice experience: you can easily get there by car and spend a few hours taking pictures of the village and the scenario.
 The square with the church and the public water fountain are the points of major interest, but exploring a bit of the area will surely reveal some hidden gems!
 The mist – very common during fall and winter – adds to the atmosphere.

 You can also join a trekking course along the Rio Pardu River, with a guide who will teach you everything about the area’s forests, rocks, and waters.